sourcefuse/arc-docs/docs/index.md

 ## The ARC Stack

-ARC is a comprehensive development framework consisting of three key branches: Infrastructure as Code (IaC), API (Backend), and UI (Frontend).
+ARC is a comprehensive development framework consisting of four key branches: Infrastructure as Code (IaC), API (Backend), UI (Frontend) and SaaS (Software as a Service).
 Each branch plays a crucial role in building modern, cloud-native applications with ease and efficiency.

 ![](assets/arc_stack.png)